Minerals Needed for Healthy Skin

 Chromium - found commonly in brewer's yeast, chromium has been used with some success in treating acne.

 Copper - working in concert with several enzymes, copper helps to remove cholesterol from our cell membranes.
-Copper also helps cells product collagen and elastin, which are two proteins that contribute to your skin's tightness and elasticity.
+Copper also helps cells produce collagen and elastin, which are two proteins that contribute to your skin's tightness and elasticity.

 Magnesium - Skin cells need a specific enzyme to help repair the collagen protein, and this enzyme needs magnesium to function.